Mailis/EstNer/cloud/readme.md

 	>- tries to improve labelling entities, by defining them if entity contains certain words like "maa" (refers to location) or "OÜ"(ref to company)

         >- also saves possible lemmas for including in triples, because a formed entity in estonian may have several lemmas hat denote differet things.

 	>- collects extracted entities into lists (each for entity type, total of 3 lists).
 Lists are global variables for all processes in a worker.
 Lists have predefined size, defined in the variable #chunksize.
 Purpose of the lists are to find balance in memory usage (lists are saved into memory) and the number of how many times RDF-graphs are loaded from and written into __rdf_files/__.
 The chunksize is hard-written by developer and is between 50-100.

 	>- send lists to init_rdf.py

 __init_rdf.py__

 	>- uses python RDFlib which is developed for creaing and querying RDF graps.
 Among others, it has methods for defining URIs, namespaces, Literals, merging graphs, adding triples etc.

-        >- includes classe for defining ontology data and adding triples.
+        >- includes classes for defining ontology data and adding triples.

 	>- when __connector.py__is called, it first creates ontology, using class Ontologydata from this file.

 	>- Manager classes are for adding triples into rdf-files named as ORG.rdf, LOC.rdf and PER.rdf.

 	>- uses three types of entities-org, loc and per.